ambientkit/ambient/README.md

 ### Who is this for?

 Ambient will probably appeal to individual developers or small development teams who need to build one or many web apps using a pluggable framework.
-Large teams will probably want a framework more established - but if you find it works well, drop me a [line](issues/new) 😁 .
+Large teams will probably want a more established framework - but if you find it works well, drop me a [line](/issues/new) 😁 .

 ### How does it work?